stockrt/stockrt.github.com/site/_posts/2009-08-16-emulating-a-browser-in-python-with-mechanize.markdown

     # User-Agent (this is cheating, ok?)
     br.addheaders = [('User-agent', 'Mozilla/5.0 (X11; U; Linux i686; en-US; rv:1.9.0.1) Gecko/2008071615 Fedora/3.0.1-1.fc9 Firefox/3.0.1')]

 Now you have this *br* object, this is your browser instance.
-With it its possible to open a page, to inspect or interact with:
+With this its possible to open a page, to inspect or to interact with:

     # Open some site, let's pick a random one, the first that pops in mind:
     r = br.open('http://google.com')